jrbourbeau/pyunfold/README.md

 > G. D'Agostini, “A Multidimensional unfolding method based on Bayes' theorem”, Nucl.
 Instrum.
 Meth.
 A 362 (1995) 487

+The original incarnation of this project was developed by Zigfried Hampel-Arias and can found in this [GitHub repository](https://github.com/zhampel/PyUnfold).

 ## Installation

 The latest development version of pyunfold can be install directly from GitHub